jjabakker/GlycoPaint-Pipeline/README.md

 The software has been tested on a MacBook with MacOS 14 (Intel) and 15 (Arm), on a Windows 10 and 11.

 ## System requirements
-No special system requiremnts are identified, other than a minimum memmory of 16GB.
+No special system requirements are identified, other than a minimum memory of 16GB.
 More memory and a fast processor will reduce runtimes.

 ## Installation
 To assist with installing the components of the pipeline, [Installation instructions](doc/Installation.md) are provided.